FloatingArrayDesign/FAModel/famodel/mooring/README.md

 ### addMarineGrowth
 Re-creates sections part of design dictionary to account for marine growth on the subsystem, then calls createSubsystem() to recreate the line

+#### Marine Growth Modeling Theory
+FAModel models marine growth on mooring lines according to methods developed in

+A dictionary of marine growth thicknesses and densities for different depth ranges can be input to the addMarineGrowth function, or the dictionary can be pulled from the project class marine_growth property, which can be set by the user or read in from the yaml.

 ### addCorrosion
 Calculates MBL of chain line with corrosion included